about

 I'm an atypical philosopher, one who spends more time with engineers and machine learning models than with ancient texts.
 My work examines how cultural values and social norms shape the behavior of AI systems, particularly large language models and conversational AI systems.
 I hold a PhD in Philosophy from Sorbonne Université - CNRS, where I explored the ethics of conversational AI at the intersection of moral philosophy and machine learning.

-Currently, I'm part of the science team at Mistral AI, focusing on model behavior and the challenges of cultural and multilingual alignment.
+Currently, I lead the Multilingual team within Science at Mistral AI, working to make models truly sovereign: native in the languages and cultural contexts they're deployed in.
 Before this, I spent nearly four years as Principal Ethicist at Hugging Face, leading interdisciplinary research on AI ethics in open source environments.

 research